All-In-One Mobile SEO & Design Checklist

-The platform – or combination of platforms – that’s right for you will depend on many factors including development resources, conversion goals, mobile keyword research versus desktop keyword research, and persona behavior.
+The solution — or combination of solutions — that’s right for you will depend on many factors including development resources, conversion goals, mobile keyword research versus desktop keyword research, and persona behavior.

 To figure out which mobile optimization strategy is best for you, we recommend reading:

-- A Cheat Sheet for Mobile Design: Responsive Design, Dynamic Serving and Mobile Sites – an article that compares and contrasts the three technical options.
+- A Cheat Sheet for Mobile Design: Responsive Design, Dynamic Serving and Mobile Sites — an article that compares and contrasts three technical options for a mobile website.

-- The Building Smartphone-Optimized Websites portion of the Google Developers website.
+- Building Smartphone-Optimized Websites portion of the Google Developers website.

 - Chapters one and two of Building Your Mobile-Friendly Site: The Distilled Best Practice Guide.

-To help search bots crawl, index and differentiate your mobile-site pages, make sure you:
+To help search bots crawl, index and differentiate (if they are different) your mobile site pages, make sure you:

 - Create a mobile XML sitemap with a <mobile:mobile/> declaration after each URL listing.

-- Submit your mobile site and your mobile XML sitemap to Google Webmaster Tools.
+- Submit your mobile site and your mobile XML sitemap to Google Search Console.